Energy in Oman: Gas

 Oman LNG is an LNG plant in operation since September 2000.
 It is supplied with gas in central Oman from Saih Rowl, the gas field is operated by Petroleum Development Oman (PDO).

 Hydrogen

 Since oil and gas account for 60% of Oman's energy exports, the nation has begun to diversify its energy use using renewable hydrogen produced by electrolysis of desalinated seawater.
 In 2022, the government formed Hydrogen Oman (HYDROM) as an autonomous body to lead and administer its hydrogen policy.
 1,500 square km of land have been set aside for development thus far.

 Solar

+Both photovoltaic and thermal solar power production operates in Oman.
 A 588 MW solar PV plant opened in 2024, the country's largest.
+In November 2017, Oman Oilfield received steam generated from a 1,021 MWh solar thermal plant.